 - Top-notch build quality

 Firmware needs improvements

 ASUS RT-AC86U is a feature-packed advanced wireless router with excellent performance no doubt.
 Enjoy 4×4 MU-MIMO 802.11ac and NAS alike 110MB/s transfer rate.
 Great wireless range that suitable for both home and office.
 Don’t forget that it is loaded with lot of useful features too.
 Worry free with 3 years warranty.
 Interested?
-More information can be found at ASUS Website.
-And get yours at GearBest Website @ $179.99 with GBA86U discount code.
+Get yours at Shopee now.